 Built strong and durable.
-Guaranteed to give perfect suitsfaction or your money cheerfully refunded.
-You can try it before appreciate how confortable a chair cannot made.
-Sold by leading dealers everywhere, Only \$4 to \$8, according to where you live.
+Guaranteed to give perfect satisfaction or your money of the satisfaction of your money of the satisfaction of your money on buy it.
+Until out of the satisfaction appreciate how confortable a chair can be made.
+Sold by leading dealers everywhere, only \$4 to \$8, according to where you live.
 All freight and delivery to your door prepaid.
 Write us a postal today for full description and price to you.

-"Riding Comfort" for horse and
+"Riding Comfort" for horse and man-a genuine

-man-a genuine Vhitman